TEXT-S&P summary: GS Caltex Corp.

 Outlook

-The negative outlook reflects our view that continued high debt levels have weakened GS Caltex’s ability to withstand tougher industry conditions.
-The likelihood that its debt to EBITDA will breach our triggers over the next 12 months has increased, in our view.
+The negative outlook reflects our view that GS Caltex’s ability to withstand tougher industry conditions has weakened as a result of continued high debt levels.
+We believe the likelihood that it will breach its debt-to-EBITDA triggers over the next two years has increased.

-We may lower the ratings if adjusted total debt to EBITDA reaches or exceeds 4.0x over the next 12 months.
-Weaker-than-expected refining margins, unplanned increases in capital investment, or smaller-than-expected debt reduction through asset disposals could further pressure the ratings.
+We may lower the rating if adjusted total debt to EBITDA hits or exceeds 4.0x over the next 12 months.
+Weaker-than-expected refining margins and unplanned increases in capital investment could exert further downward pressure on the rating.
 We may revise the outlook to stable if adjusted total debt to EBITDA stays below 3.5x for a protracted period.
-Stronger-than-expected refining margins, a significant reduction in capital investment, or greater-than-expected debt reduction through asset disposals could lead us to revise the outlook to stable.
+Stronger-than-expected refining margins, a significant reduction in capital investment, or asset disposals could lead us to revise the outlook back to stable.